-2 Methods
+2. Methods

-2.1 Measurements
+2.1.
+Measurements

-The voyage aboard the R/V Tangaroa began on February 9th and ended on March 21st, 2018 departing and returning to Wellington, New Zealand (41°17' S, 174°46' E).
+The voyage aboard the R/V Tangaroa began on 9 February and ended on 21 March 2018 departing and returning to Wellington, New Zealand (41°17' S, 174°46'E).
 The bulk of the voyage was spent in waters south of 60°S, with 17 days of the voyage spent in seas between 60-70°S and 13 days of the voyage south of 70°S.

 In situ measurements of boundary layer aerosol were conducted from a container laboratory on the shelter deck of the R/V Tangaroa (2 m a.s.l.).
-The instruments within the container laboratory drew a continuous air sample through 40 m of 100 mm ID anti-static tubing (EOLU PU; IPL Ltd.) from the mast of the R/V Tangaroa (15 m a.s.l.).
+The instruments within the container laboratory drew a continuous air sample through 40 m of 100 mm ID antistatic tubing (EOLU PU; IPL Ltd.) from the mast of the R/V Tangaroa (15 m a.s.l.).
 For the purposes of this study, we have primarily focussed on measurements from the passive cavity aerosol spectrometer probe (PCASP-100X; Droplet Measurement Technologies) with supplementary data from a differential mobility particle sizer (DMPS; TSI).
 The PCASP-100X is an optical particle counter which measured the number concentration size spectra of particles within the air sample.
-The instrument is capable of detecting particles with optical diameters between 0.1-3.0 μ m in 30 size bins at 1 Hz.
-The DMPS measured the number concentration size spectra of particles within the air sample with mobility diameters between 0.02-0.3 μ m in 32 size bins once every 10 minutes.
+The instrument is capable of detecting particles with optical diameters between 0.1 and 3.0 μ m in 30 size bins at 1 Hz.
+The DMPS measured the number concentration size spectra of particles within the air sample with mobility diameters between 0.02 and 0.3 μ m in 32 size bins once every 10 min.
+We have corrected the number concentration size spectra of particles within the air sample with mobility diameters between 0.02 and 0.3 μ m in 32 size bins once every 10 min.
+We have corrected the number concentration size spectra of particles within the air sample with mobility diameters between 0.02 and 0.3 μ m in 32 size bins once every 10 min.
 We have corrected the number concentration measurements according to calculations of the sampling and transport efficiency from Brockman (2001).
 These calculations accounted for anisokinetic sampling conditions, diffusion of the particles toward the tube walls, and gravitational settling of the particles.
 All of these calculations were based on empirical parameterizations of these losses in a turbulent flow.
 Across the spectrum of sizes we measured, we estimate that the total sampling efficiency was at most 93%, but no less than 90%.

-Throughout the voyage, a cavity ring-down spectrometer (CRDS; Picarro G2301) measured mole fractions of CO2, CH4, and H2O from a separate sampling line.
-The sampling line of the CRDS was within 5 m of the main sampling line used for the particulate sampling.
-Intrusions of ship exhaust from the rear of the ship would have been sufficiently well-mixed in the turbulent air around the ship super-structure so as to affect both sampling lines.
-We used a threshold limit of 405 ppm of CO2 to detect when ship exhaust contaminated our main sampling line.
-This threshold was well above the trend line of the [CO2] mole fraction time-series.
-After removing these outliers, we used 1 Hz sub-samples of the particle number concentrations to calculate 1-minute averages of the number concentration size spectra and its standard deviation.
-When the standard deviation of the 1 Hz samples deviated significantly from Poisson counting statistics the sample was removed.
+Throughout the voyage, a cavity ring-down spectrometer (Picarro G2301) measured mole fractions of CO_2 , CH_4 , and H_2O from a separate sampling line.
+The sampling line of the cavity ring-down spectrometer was within 5 m of the main sampling line used for the particulate sampling.
+Intrusions of ship exhaust from the rear of the ship would have been sufficiently well-mixed in the turbulent air around the ship superstructure so as to affect both sampling lines.
+We used a threshold limit of 405 ppm of CO_2 to detect when ship exhaust contaminated our main sampling line.
+This threshold was well above the trend line of the $[CO_2]$ mole fraction time series.
+After removing these outliers, we used 1 Hz subsamples of the particle number concentrations to calculate 1-min averages of the number concentration size spectra and its standard deviation.
+When the standard deviation of the 1 Hz samples deviated significantly from Poisson counting statistics, the sample was removed.